developer-zebra/developer-zebra-site/src/zds/2-0/faq/index.md

 ###Q: What data is collected from the device?

 ####A: ZDS collects data about device hardware, app info and usage, network communications, location and many other parameters.
-See the About ZDS page for a complete [list of data collected ](../about/#datacollected).
+See the About ZDS page for a complete [list of data collected](../about/#datacollected).

 -----

-###Q: What devices are supported?
+###Q: Which Zebra devices are supported?

 ####A: Most Zebra devices support data collection.
 See the About ZDS page for the full list of [supported devices](../about/#supporteddevices).